axelarnetwork/axelar-examples/README.md

 `node scripts/test examples/send-token [<testnet>] [<source-chain>] [<destination-chain>] [<amount>]`

 Send-token is a simple send transaction.
 There is no smart contract to deploy.

-## Conclusion

-With each example that you try, look for confirmation in the terminal output.